lglanville/Pyservica/README.md

 directory.

 ## Usage
-pyservica.py is the central library.
+xip_builder is the central library and consists of a single class for building XIP based packages for Preservica.
 The Sip class inherits from zipfile.ZipFile.
-On initilisation, this class creates an empty zipfile and a root node for XIP metadata.
+On initialisation, this class creates an empty zipfile and a root node for XIP metadata.
 Methods can then be used to build the SIP hierarchy, add identifiers and metadata and write content to the zipfile in a structure that Preservica can then interpret on ingest.